gtzjh/mymodels/README.md

 - **plot_optimization**: Whether to display the tuning process.
 Default is `True`.
 A figure named `optimization_history` will be output in the results directory.
 (Default is `True`)

+    Several files will be output in the results directory:

+    - `params.yml` will document the best parameters.

+    - `mapping.json` will document the mapping relationship between the categorical features and the encoded features.

 ```python
 mymodel.optimize(